danielaparker/jsoncons/doc/ref/ubjson/ubjson.md

 ### Working with UBJSON data

-For the examples below you need to include some header files and construct a buffer of UBJSON data:
+For the examples below you need to include some header files and initialize a buffer of UBJSON data:

 ```c++
 #include <iomanip>